learnbyexample/learn_gnuawk/gnu_awk.md

 blue cake mug shirt -7
 ```

-You can use a `BEGIN{}` block when you need to execute something before input is read and a `END{}` block to execute something after all of the input has been processed.
+You can use a `BEGIN{}` block when you need to execute something before the input is read and a `END{}` block to execute something after all of the input has been processed.

 ```bash
 $ seq 2 | awk 'BEGIN{print "---"} 1; END{print "%%%"}'